marczaku/networking-103-rest-server/assignments/assignment4-preproduction.md

 The second responsibility is to handle the business logic.
 Business logic is a term for the core of your application.
 Everything that creates transactions that change your data / model.
 This can include things such as generating IDs when creating a player, and deciding which properties to change when modifying a player.

-Create a class called `PlayersController`.
+Create a class called `PlayersController` that inherits from `Microsoft.AspNetCore.Mvc.ControllerBase`.
 Add and implement the following methods:

 `PlayersController` should get `IRepository` through its constructor.
 We will learn later, how we can provide this information through Dependency Injection (the DI-Container)